Dineshk-FT/fucy-fullstack/README.md

 - Clone the project .

-- after cloning open the folder from VS code and and change the Branch to Production - git checkout < branch name >.
+- After cloning, open the folder from VS code and and change the Branch to Production - git checkout < branch name >.

-- Change the directory to front - cd front.
+- Change the directory to frontend - cd frontend.

 - Now run the command 'yarn' to add the node_modules.

-- After installing the node_modules, open another Terminal .

-- In one Terminal run 'yarn run server' - to run the local JSON server.

 - In the other run 'yarn start' to run the Project.